Rainbow Nursery

 - To communicate directly with a child’s parents/carers about their child’s development and learning, and care needs.

-- To use WhatsApp, text and phone to communicate with parents as needed during the play day.
+- To use WhatsApp, and phone to communicate with parents as needed during the play day.

 - To maintain appropriate confidentiality regarding the children and their families

-- To attend any family meetings, as necessary, when requested by the Nursery Coordinator
+- To attend any family meetings, as necessary, when requested by the SENDCO

 - Complete any necessary documentation to monitor a child’s wellbeing across the course of the day – accident forms, medication, sleep, diet, existing injuries, safeguarding – to be shared with parents.